Presenting false or forged evidence

 Finland

-(2) A sentence for falsification of evidence shall be imposed also on a person who, for a purpose referred to in subsection 1, submits a piece of evidence that he or she knows to be false or falsified to be used as evidence in court or in criminal investigations, or himself or herself uses it in a misleading manner.
+A person who, for the purpose referred to in subsection 1, submits a piece of evidence that he or she knows to be false or falsified to be used as evidence in court or in a criminal investigation, or uses it in a misleading manner himself or herself, shall also be sentenced for falsification of evidence.

 Finland - Criminal Code amendment 2000 EN